Activate the account budget or create custom budgets

 For a full list of roles and privileges required for the budget administrator role, see Budgets roles and privileges.

-For example, create role account_budget_admin and grant the role the ability to monitor and manage the account budget:
+The following example creates a role named account_budget_admin and grants the role the ability to monitor and manage the account budget:

 USE ROLE ACCOUNTADMIN;